 Daphne's mind raced.
 She stared at the… what had Mrs Granger called it? …The Granger magic trunk engine.
 She felt her world slowly flip over — the exact reaction Sophie Roper had been disappointed she hadn't had from the cinema.
 It hadn't happened then because she knew muggles had technology, which was just like another kind of magic as far as she was concerned.
 The cinema was impressive, and the story very entertaining, but at the end of the day, a pensieve was objectively better.
 But this — this was wizard magic — her magic — and of such power — only the legends spoke of this kind of power — legendary magic — legendary magic, discovered by muggles — muggles under Harry's purview.
 Daphne felt a shiver shoot up her spine.
 Had this been her future husband's plan all along?

 Mrs. Granger clapped her hands together.
 "Alright!
 Let's get this show on the road, or in the water, or whatever."

-The whatever consisted of Daphne, Hermione, and Clair using every merlin of magic they had to levitate the van-turned-submarine across the shingle beach and into the bobbing water.
-Clair sat herself in the trunk engine seat while Hermione got onto the steering broom with a resigned sigh.
+The whatever consisted of Daphne, Hermione, and Clare using every merlin of magic they had to levitate the van-turned-submarine across the shingle beach and into the bobbing water.
+Clare sat herself in the trunk engine seat while Hermione got onto the steering broom with a resigned sigh.
 Daphne made herself comfortable on the floor and summoned her eye of kilrogg.
 The world shifted as her magic eye opened.
 She directed it outside and a watery world opened up before her.
 "Forward!"
 Daphne called out.